 The site's northern edge lies on a good transport route and can be linked easily to the town centre for vehicular traffic, cyclists and pedestrians.
-The site is compliant with emerging planning policies of Rutland County Council and this Plan.
-The site supports the concept of clustering development on dispersed sites, being on the opposite side of Leicester Road from the other two sites supported by the Plan.
+The site is compliant with emerging planning policies of Rutland County Council and the policies in this Plan.